-When a student is removed from class for a DAEP offense, the campus administrator/campus behavior coordinator or appropriate administrator shall schedule a conference within three school days with the student's parent, the student, and the teacher, in the case of a teacher removal.
+When a student is removed from class for a DAEP offense, the campus behavior coordinator or appropriate administrator shall schedule a conference within three school days with the student's parent, the student, and, in the case of a teacher removal, the teacher.

-At the conference, the campus behavior coordinator or appropriate administrator shall inform the student, orally or in writing, of the reasons for the removal and shall give the student an explanation of the basis for the removal and an opportunity to respond to the reasons for the removal.
+At the conference, the campus behavior coordinator or appropriate administrator shall provide the student:

+- Information, orally or in writing, of the reasons for the removal; - An explanation of the basis for the removal; and - An opportunity to respond to the reasons for the removal.

-Following valid attempts to require attendance, the district may hold the conference and make a placement decision regardless of whether the student or the student's parents attend the conference.
+Following valid attempts to require attendance, the department may hold the conference and make a placement decision regardless of whether the student or the student's parents attend the conference.